guessty/next-spa/README.md

 ### Build and Export your app:

 You can still use the same NextJS commands to build (`next build`) and export (`next export`) your app.

-**Note:**
-Any dynamic routes will be exported to `<outdir>/_next-spa`.
-These are not used by default but can be used in when defining Hosting Rewrites.

 ### Serve you app: